IntentArchitect/Docs/articles/whats-new/2024/05/index.md

   - **[Improvements to Service model modelling with the advanced mapping system](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm .
   - **[CRUD support for mapping literals](#improvements-to-service-model-modelling-with-the-advanced-mapping-system)** - This paradigm now has more parity with the CQRS paradigm.
   - **[Change the installation path of Intent Architect](#change-the-installation-path-of-intent-architect)** - On Windows it is now possible to install Intent Architect to a location other than `Program Files.`
+  - **[Explicitly specify Default Schema name for Entity Framework](#explicitly-specify-default-schema-name-for-entity-framework)** - Specify a default schema name for Entity Framework within your Intent Architect application.
+  - **[Value Objects can now be represented as `Records` in code](#value-objects-can-now-be-represented-as-records-in-code)** - This update allows you to have Value Objects be generated into C# as `record` types.

 - More updates